ShawnMcCool/php-telegram-pro/README.md

 This is a decently written PHP Telegram client library.
 It's not 100% complete, but it's complete enough for most use-cases.
 The library keeps you from doing dumb stuff like sending invalid files, messages that are too long, etc. The Telegram API specifications are built into the value-objects.

+Perhaps most importantly, all methods have carefully typed method signatures, preventing ant ambiguity over how to use the code, and all API methods return unique response objects.

+That's right, no more magic method / string oriented garbage fire.

 Look at Usage Examples:
 - [SendMessage](tests/Bot/Methods/SendMessageTest.php)
 - [All Methods](tests/Bot/Methods)